Dawid-Lukasiewicz/Arduino_Uno-ControllingServWithVoltage/README.md

 ## Arduino_Uno-Controlling Servomechanism With Voltage

 ## Breif description of functionality
 Servomechanism is controlled by manipulating voltage measured by ADC converter.
+The value of voltage is changed with potentiometer.
 Additionally the voltage measurement is displayed on LCD dispplayer and layers of voltage increase/decrease is presented woth 5 LEDs
 ## images
 Every image presents a different voltage value which results in turning the servomechanism's arm and turning on a LED when reaching threshold
 ![226770402_1286015141854758_7206312675900889849_n](https://user-images.githubusercontent.com/62220648/128386696-81e3cbe5-4432-4a4e-a2f5-1899e87072f0.jpg)